bendangnuksung/DNN_from_Scratch/README.md

-## A simple pure python implementation of Deep Neural Network ( for starters )
+#### Implementation of Deep Neural Network from scratch Python

-Making a supervised DNN model without any additional packages such as ~(Numpy, Tensorflow, keras etc.)
+A supervised DNN classification model without any additional packages such as ~(Numpy, Tensorflow, keras etc.)

-Can be reusable for training other supervised model
+Reusable for other testing purpose

-status: incomplete